 (b) to develop self-discipline as well as emotional, social and intellectual maturity in its students by providing an atmosphere of tolerance and compassion through sound teaching, scholarship and collegial relationships within the university community.

-2.02 The Parties agree to cooperate in encouraging in the Collegiate Division of The University of Winnipeg a climate of freedom, responsibility and mutual respect appropriate to education at the pre-university level and pursuant to the purposes and objectives of Clause 2.01.
+2.02 The Parties agree to cooperate in encouraging in the Collegiate a climate of freedom, responsibility and mutual respect appropriate to education at the pre-university level and pursuant to the purposes and objectives of Clause 2.01.

 2.03 The objectives of this Collective Agreement are to promote and maintain harmonious relationships between the Parties and to facilitate the peaceful settlement of all disputes, misunderstandings and grievances pursuant to the terms and conditions of this Collective Agreement.